Fresh Air Intake Issues

 Until the builder can make a permanent repair, I’ve taped and clamped the duct in the attic.

-This is strictly a stop‑gap to keep dusty attic air from being pulled into the system; it is not a long‑term fix.
+This is strictly a stop‑gap to try to keep the system working as intended by not pulling in nasty stuff into the system; it is not a long‑term fix.

-- Verify airflow once it’s done to be sure the HVAC system is getting the outdoor air volume it was designed for.
+4. Double-checking airflow to make sure the HVAC system is getting enough outside air like it was designed to.

 A loose flex duct dumping attic air into the return looks like a recipe for dust, possible moisture, and wasted energy.
 We’re hoping a proper reconnection will level out our CO₂/VOC readings and keep the HVAC system happy.